University of Southern California Hillel presents “Bread & Salt,” an exhibition exploring the connection between food and Judaism.

 “It’s very important for Hillels to have exhibits like this because it’s a great way to bring people together,” she said.

 Community members visit University of Southern California Hillel to view the “Bread & Salt” exhibition, which explores the connection between food and Judaism.

 At University California, Los Angeles Hillel, too, art exhibits are key to community building.

-UCLA fine arts graduate Felipe Navarrete ’19, has brought together two worlds — his Hillel community and fellow art students — to create several powerful exhibits that attract Jewish and non-Jewish students alike.
+UCLA fine arts graduate Felipe Navarrete, class of ’19, has brought together two worlds — his Hillel community and fellow art students — to create several powerful exhibits that attract Jewish and non-Jewish students alike.

 “The art brings everyone together,” Navarrete said.
 “We

 can get together and show art, and the community grows.”